Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

 \subsec{Statistical Tests}

-We evaluated positional order effects in pairwise comparisons using two-tailed binomial tests, assessing whether the proportion of selections for the first versus second position significantly deviated from the null hypothesis of no positional bias (equivalent to \( p = 0.5 \)).
-As all other effects are controlled for, a statistically significant deviation indicates that the model’s choices are systematically influenced by presentation order.
-We report effect sizes using Cohen’s \( h \), a standardized measure of deviation from the expected proportion.
+We evaluated position order effects in pairwise comparisons using two-tailed binomial tests, assessing whether the proportion of selections for the first versus second position significantly deviated from the null hypothesis of no position bias (equivalent to \( p = 0.5 \)).
+As all other effects are controlled for, a statistically significant deviation indicates that the model’s choices were systematically influenced by presentation order.
+We report effect sizes using Cohen’s \( h \), a standardized measure of deviation from the expected proportion. {All \( p \)-values and effect sizes are provided in the \ifpnas {SI Appendices~C and~D} \else Appendix~\ref{app:pairwise_colors} and Appendix~\ref{app:pairwise_resumes}\fi.}

-For triplewise comparisons, we used chi-square goodness-of-fit tests to evaluate whether the distribution of selections across the three positions departed from a uniform distribution (i.e., each position selected with probability \(1/3\) under the null hypothesis of no bias).
+For triplewise comparisons, we used chi-square goodness-of-fit tests to evaluate whether the distribution of selections across the three positions departed from a uniform distribution (i.e., each position selected with probability one third under the null hypothesis of no bias).
 Significant deviations indicate systematic positional preferences.
 Effect sizes for these tests are reported using \text{Cram\'{e}r's } \( V \).
+Full statistical results appear in \ifpnas {SI Appendices~F and~G} \else Appendix~\ref{app:triplewise_colors} and Appendix~\ref{app:triplewise_resumes}\fi.
 We did not perform statistical tests for comparisons at \(T=0\) as the results are almost deterministic.

-To compare the relative strength of gender and positional biases, we used the same dataset and performed nonparametric bootstrapping.
-For each of 10{,}000 resamples, we computed effect sizes for both gender and positional bias within the same matched examples.
+To compare the relative strength of gender and position biases, we used the same dataset and performed nonparametric bootstrapping.
+For each of 10{,}000 resamples, we computed effect sizes for both gender and position bias within the same matched examples.
 The resulting bootstrap distribution allowed us to assess the consistency and magnitude of the difference, confirming that order effects consistently exceeded gender effects across resamples.

-\subsec{Data, Materials, and Software Availability}
+{ \subsec{Data, Materials, and Software Availability}

 Replication archive with code and data is available at Open Science Framework at \href{https://osf.io/59df6/}{https://osf.io/59df6/}.
+All other data are included in the SI Appendix.